tbs1-bo/luftdaten.tbs1.de/current_values_render/README.md

 Usage
 -----

-Lookinto `feinstaub_render.y` for configuration values at the top.
+Look into `feinstaub_render.y` for configuration values at the top.

 Invoke the script `python feinstaub_render.py` (preferably from within a virtual environment).

-Check if the generated html file.
+Check the generated html file.

 If the desired result appears, you can automate this with a cron job.